Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Caffeine Foods

-As per the studies, over consumption of caffeine containing items such as tea and coffee may adversely affect the health of a diabetic.
-Hence, it is recommended to limit its usage, especially if you are prone to or already affected by diabetes.
+Over consumption of caffeine containing items such as tea and coffee may have an adverse effect for people with diabetes.
+It is recommended to limit its usage, especially if you are prone to or already affected by diabetes.

 Alcohol